 Staff has met with the applicant, City legal, City Hydrology, the Albuquerque/Bernalillo County Water Utility Authority and the City Transportation Engineer.
-Each meeting resulted in an understanding that this request is pre-mature in that all the necessary pieces that are required for development are either just being realized or on a schedule to be implemented sometime in the future.
-Staff recommends DENIAL based in part on the information because there are several fundamental issues that have yet to be addressed regarding the area in general.
+Each meeting resulted in an agreement that this request is pre-mature in that all the necessary pieces that are required for development are either just being realized or on a schedule to be implemented sometime in the future.
+Staff recommends DENIAL based on the information alone as there are several fundamental issues that have yet to be addressed regarding the area in general.
 However, the most important request in this case is the zone change.
 There are several reasons this request should not be allowed.
 First, the zone change request:

 - The applicant has not adequately addressed R-270-1980.
 The analysis will show that none of the tests has been adequately met.
 One important test is section D is this request more advantageous to the community.
 This request does not prove that this test has been met. - The policy analysis shows that fundamental pieces of the Comprehensive Plan and the West Side Strategic Plan conflict with the proposal; primarily regarding lack of infrastructure.
-Further, the applicant has not mentioned whether the proposal complies with the Northwest Mesa Escarpment Plan or the Unser Boulevard Design Overlay Zone, the regulatory plans currently in place. - The City Planning Department is currently seeking approval of the Volcano Heights Sector Development Plan (VHSDP).
+Further, the applicant has not mentioned whether the proposal complies with the Northwest Mesa Escarpment Plan or the Unser Boulevard Design Overlay Zone. - The City Planning Department is currently seeking approval of the Volcano Heights Sector Development Plan (VHSDP).
 This Plan provides zoning for the properties within the VHSDP area and recommends that the area east of the intersection of Paseo del Norte and Unser Boulevard be designed a Major Activity Center.
-It also provides several strategies of providing the necessary infrastructure for development. - The Volcano Heights Sector Development Plan provides a predictable orderly strategy for development and a zone change of this site to SU-1 would stand in the middle of the area and will create an island.
+It also provides several strategies of providing the necessary infrastructure for development. - The Volcano Heights Sector Development Plan provides an agreed orderly strategy for development and a zone change of this site to SU-1 would stand in the middle of the area and will create an island.
 All the surrounding property owners support the sector plan, the standards for development and the strategies presented for working together in developing a quality community.
 An SU-1 zoned property in the middle of this SU-2 zoned area will be anomaly that will have to be worked around in the middle of this effort. - The applicant states that this request "complies with the proposed Volcano Heights Sector Development Plan."
-However, there are no details about how it would comply when this sector plan is adopted by the City a claim of compliance needs supporting evidence.
+However, there is no mention how it would comply when this sector plan is adopted by the City just saying it does is not good enough.

 The applicant also has not adequately addressed the request for a site development plan for subdivision or the site development plan for building permit.
-Regardless of the completeness of the site plans, the prosed development requires a zone change and that request is not adequately justified.
-However, staff review follows, but note that the analyses do not outline how to make them compliant.
+Regardless of the completeness of the site plans, the prosed development requires a zone change and that request is recommended to be denied.
+However, staff will present them below, but special attention of how to make them comply will not be presented.

 Moreover, it should be noted that there is also a lack of infrastructure for proper development in the first place.
 The infrastructure required involves different agencies and a list of deficiencies is listed below.
-There is a lack of infrastructure because development of the site is premature and not in the current path of infrastructure provision, which will be discussed further in the analysis of the West Side Strategic Plan.
+This lack of infrastructure is because the site is premature and not in the current path of development, which will be discussed further in the analysis of the West Side Strategic Plan.